 Kathmandu is the only country with a direct flight to Lhasa, a flight from Kathmandu to Lhasa costs about US$ 300.The flight time is relatively short, the journey of 600 km takes about an hour.
 There are two direct flights from Kathmandu to Lhasa, CA408 (12: 10-16:00) and 3U8720 (11:30-15: 10).

 Starting in 2017, the international border crossing at Gyirong Port on the Nepal/Tibet border has been reopened for travel.
 This means that now it is possible for tours to enter and exit Tibet through Nepal by land, and you can travel in this manner to Lhasa on a pre-arranged tour with your tour operator.
 Currently, we organize Tibet Nepal Overland tours that commence in Lhasa and conclude in Kathmandu, and vice versa, so there are numerous options available for you to choose from.

 Documents Required for Tibet Tour from the US

 Travel in Tibet has always been subject to strict control, and today there are a number of documents that are required to get into and travel around the region.
 From the visa to enter China to the Border Pass required to get to Everest, all of these documents must be processed correctly in order to be able to actually make the trip to Tibet.

 Chinese Entry Visa for Tibet Tour from the US via Mainland China

-American citizens with Chinese heritage should contact the Embassy for visa requirements, as they differ from other U.S. national’s requirements.
+Chinese Americans should contact the Embassy for visa requirements, different from other U.S. nationals.

 Group Tourist Visa for Tourists from the US via Nepal